QuentinRa/blog.quentinra.dev/info/cpp/class/inheritance.md

 <hr class="sr">

-## Redefinitions / override
+## Redefinition / override

-As this examples is showing, we can call the parent method in the child class, either internally of externally (if public inheritance).
+As this example is showing, we can call the parent method in the child class, either internally or externally (if public inheritance).

 ```cpp
 struct A { void f() {} };